Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Introduction

 The current TFT model is limited to predicting a single QoI.
 To predict a different QoI, TFT must be re-trained.
-We propose an interpretable Spatial-Temporal Fusion Transformer (iSTFT) model, which aims to predict multiple QoIs with a single training session.
+We propose a Spatially-Enhanced Temporal Fusion Transformer (SE-TFT) model, which aims to predict multiple QoIs with a single training session.
 A new masking scheme is proposed for the interpretable multi-head attention to illustrate the correlation between different outputs.
 In this sense, the spatial relations in the output domain are explored.
-The interpretability of the TFT is then naturally generalized by the iSTFT, such that the resulting attention weight matrix in iSTFT provides information on temporal and spatial interactions between features corresponding to different outputs.
+The interpretability of the TFT is then naturally generalized by the SE-TFT, such that the resulting attention weight matrix in SE-TFT provides information on temporal and spatial interactions between features corresponding to different outputs.
 Note that several implementations of TFT~(for example, Pytorch Forecasting package~\cite{py_forecast}) have supported TFT for multiple targets predictions.
-However, these implementations use the same attention matrix as the original TFT, which has no interpretation on the correlation between the multiple targets (outputs).
+However, these implementations use the same attention matrix as the original TFT, which has no interpretation of the correlation between the multiple targets (outputs).
 In contrast, our proposed method integrates spatio-temporal learning into the self-attention layer using a specially designed mask structure.
-As a result, the proposed iSTFT not only captures spatio-temporal information but also enhances interpretability for multiple target predictions.
+As a result, the proposed SE-TFT not only captures spatio-temporal information but also enhances interpretability for multiple target predictions.